-In no more than 3 single-spaced pages (12-point font, 1-inch margins), please include:
+In 6 double-spaced pages (for pilot and full projects) (12-point font, 1-inch margins), please include:

 - Project summary (Research questions, methodological approach, and connections to the Collaborative's research agenda) - Data access (What agreements are needed and what data agreements do you already have in place?) - Policy relevance (How will this work contribute to the larger field?) - Research contribution (How does this study build on or complement the existing body of research on the topic?) - Risks to success (What barriers do you foresee and how will you overcome them?) - Timeline (A brief timeline of key project events and milestones.)